Movement Stretching for

 Active Stretching below)

-Active Stretching for EveryBODY and muscle site specific stretching
+With Active Stretching for EveryBODY, muscle-specific stretching

-achieve numerous worthwhile results.
+has the ability to achieve numerous worthwhile results.
 The stretching

-done in class is gentle, specific and focused.
+we do in class is gentle, specific and focused.
 Force and extreme pressure are

 never used.
 All stretches are controlled and self-monitored.
 The class is